StephenButcherTXST/checkers/README.md

 The default value is set to 4 workers (-w 4).
 In order to adjust the number of workers change the value after the -w parameter for ExecStart.
 #### Additional settings / tuning
 gunicorn supports many additional parameters which can be found by running gunicorn --help.
 Any additional parameters you wish to use will need to be appended to ExecStart.
+#### Apply changes to service
+After making changes to checkers_api.service, you will need to re-read and restart the service file by running _sudo systemctl daemon-reload_ and then _sudo systemctl restart checkers_api_

 ## Testing
 The commands below assume installation to current user's home folder (~/checkers).